lws803/soul/README.md

 We believe that connections and reputation are what defines a person, user or a **soul** in the cyberspace (maybe in the real world too 🤔).

-This service attempts to decentralize some parts of a social media platform.
+This service attempts to federate some parts of a social media platform.
 Newer platforms can be created and maintained without having to start from a fresh user base.
 On the other hand, Soul members would not have to start from scratch in an entirely new social media platform as they would be able to transfer their connections across all platforms which uses Soul to authenticate.
 You'll be moving across different worlds/ dimensions while preserving your soul!